timofeibenko/react-carousel/README.md

 ## 5. Known issues:
 * Carousel reacts to vertical swipes
 * Swipe start has a little delay
-* On resize the carousel
+* On resize, the carousel sets to the first slide